H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 Phase 5 `confidence_decay` multipliers attenuate confidence for responses citing older, unverified GBIM entities.
 The POC verification loop (future work) will restore `confidence_decay` to 1.0 when entities are confirmed by community validators.

 **Failure modes and fallbacks.**
 If judge services are down, the main brain falls back to the ensemble answer and marks consensus metrics as degraded.
 Any stage failure in the neurobiological pipeline stores `{"status": "bypassed", "error": "…"}` and processing continues.
 BBB non-200 responses now fail open (March 18, 2026).
+Judge services now survive reboots (compose-managed, `restart: unless-stopped`, March 18, 2026).

 ---